Travel & conservation company, since 1991

 Africa Geographic Travel

-Daylight retreats fast on the equator, quickly overtaken by the night.
+Daylight retreats fast on the equator, quickly overtaken by night.
 In Africa, the empty darkness is full of possibilities.
-We were looking for lions with no luck but the dusty pinks of a Kenyan sunset were solace enough, and the bar beckoned us as we headed home across the darkening plains.
+We were looking for lions with no luck.
+Instead, nature delivered a real gem – a melanistic serval.

 All of us trapped in end-of-the-day-thoughts, eyes focused on the narrow beam of light as the spotlight swept.
 Rhythmically, back and forth, and then someone yelled, “Stop!
 Eyes!”
 But what eyes?
 Too tall for a nightjar, too suspicious for a hare.
 Worth a closer look.

 The spotted cat in front of the vehicle made a mewing sound, reciprocated by the approaching shadow.
-And then I realised, it was a rare melanistic form of the same species, black as the night sky.
+And then I realised that the shadow was a rare melanistic serval – black as the night sky.

 Watch the two servals interact here:

 And the sounds began.
 Meowing, purring, hissing, low guttural statements.
-The one cat seemed interested, the other apprehensive.
+One cat seemed interested, the other apprehensive.
 The two rubbed heads and pawed softly at each other, seemingly oblivious to our presence.
 We watched, mesmerised.
 The two animals continued to interact for about fifteen minutes, moving around but never moving away from one another.
-Eventually, reluctantly, we decided to leave them in peace in case our presence was influencing the outcome of what we were watching.
+Eventually, we reluctantly decided to leave them in peace in case our presence influenced the outcome of what we were watching.

 Africa Geographic Travel